Multi-Directional Subspace Editing in Style-Space: Conclusions

 \section{Conclusions}

-In this work we proposed OrthoGAN, a disentangling generative network for disentangled multi-attribute image editing.
-We introduce an orthogonality loss that helps finding disentangled latent subspaces in StyleGAN's latent space that enable refined control over the generated images and their resulting face attributes.
-In addition, our model supports multifaceted edits for diverse image generation.
-We believe that such ideas may also be useful when applied during the training of the generator and can potentially offer additional improvements to disentangled models.
+In this work we proposed MDSE, a disentangling generative model for multi-attribute image editing.
+We introduce the concept of orthogonal subspaces that support multi-directional edits for diverse image generation.
+Additionally, this model effectively identifies disentangled latent subspaces, allowing precise control over the generated images and the displayed face attributes.
+We believe that integrating these concepts during the generator's training could further enhance the performance of disentangled models.

 { }